sap-tutorials/Tutorials/tutorials/abap-dev-adt-use-cds-view/abap-dev-adt-use-cds-view.md

 [ACCORDION-BEGIN [Step 9: ](Test yourself)]
 Create an IDA for the CDS view `Z_Customers`.
 Enter your code in the box below and choose **Submit Answer**.
+Since the validation engine is case-sensitive, please enter your code entirely in lowercase.

 [VALIDATE_1]
 [ACCORDION-END]